-In Texas, justice can be obtained for the survivors of those who are wrongfully killed.
-By filing a wrongful death lawsuit, surviving family members can receive financial security and closure, moving on with your life knowing that the person or entity responsible for your loved one’s death will be held accountable.
+A wrongful death claim is a civil suit that requires the plaintiff to prove the fatality was caused by the negligent party.
+By filing a wrongful death lawsuit, you (the surviving family members) can receive financial security and closure, moving on with your life knowing that the person or entity responsible for your loved one’s death will be held accountable.

 In Texas, a deceased person’s spouse, children and/or parents can file a wrongful death lawsuit against any person or company responsible for the death of a loved one.
 Wrongful death lawsuits can be filed following any kind of accident.
 This includes accidents involving medical malpractice or defective products.

 2. How long do I have to file a claim?
 (What is the statute of limitations?)

 There are laws in Texas that limit the time you have to file a wrongful death lawsuit.
 Typically, family members must file within two years of the date on which their loved one passed away.
 In some cases, the two-year period begins on the date in which your loved one’s fatal injury occurred.

 Because the statute of limitations can prevent your wrongful death lawsuit from being heard, you should contact a qualified wrongful death attorney as quickly as possible after losing a loved one.
 These rules apply regardless of how strong your case is.